BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 As we no longer use BlueMap's own port for accessing it.
 We should prevent it from being exposed.
 In our `docker-compose.yml` file we can do `"127.0.0.1:8100:8100/tcp"` instead of `"8100:8100/tcp"`.
-If you don't use Docker, instead of changing Docker's port bindings change directly the ip address bluemap uses by editing `plugins/BlueMap/webserver.conf` and adding `ip: "127.0.0.1"`.
+If you don't use Docker, instead of changing Docker's port bindings change directly the ip address BlueMap uses by editing `plugins/BlueMap/webserver.conf` and adding `ip: "127.0.0.1"`.

 ## Domain and HTTPS